 Above: A view from the house across the courtyard into the couple's studio workshop.

-Above: The couple run their architecture practice from this office, which is top-lit from the secondary courtyard at the rear of the house.
+Above: The couple run their architecture practice from the office, which is top-lit from the secondary courtyard at the rear of the house.

-Above: Tan, a woodworker as well as an architect, built the majority of this finely crafted house.
+Above: Tan, a woodworker as well as architect, built the majority of the finely crafted house, including the stairs with built-in storage.

-Above: Green plants thrive with light from the secondary courtyard and moist air from the shower.
+Above: Window boxes thrive thanks to light from the secondary courtyard and moist air from the shower.

-Above: The original contractor warehouse that sat on the typical infill site in a mixed-use industrial Toronto neighborhood.
-Image via Dwell.
+Above: The original contractor warehouse that sat on the site.
+Photograph via Dwell.

 Above: Studio Junction's Courtyard House under construction.
-Image via Dwell.
+Photograph via Dwell.

-For another creative affordable urban living solution where Remodelista Architect and Designer Directory member Elizabeth Roberts helps two families share one house, see The Architect is In: Elizabeth Roberts Adds Value in Brooklyn.
+For another creative, affordable urban living solution—two families sharing one house—take a look at The Architect Is In: Elizabeth Roberts Adds Value in Brooklyn.